JAlcocerT/JAlcocerT/content/blog/outro-encryption.md

 The core of OAuth and OIDC is the token itself, which can be passed in different ways (e.g., via a request header), making it more flexible and suitable for modern applications like mobile apps and APIs that don't rely on traditional browser sessions.

+{{< details title="Sample PB Auth Flow | OIDC 📌" closed="true" >}}

+Neither **OAuth** nor **OIDC** directly handles the specific setup of a static site generator with Cloudflare Workers and PocketBase.

+ However, **OIDC is the protocol you'd use for the authentication part of the solution**.

+Here's how those technologies would work together to create a login-gated static site:

+1. Static Site Generator (SSG)

+A static site generator (like Hugo, Astro, or Next.js in static mode) pre-renders all the HTML, CSS, and JavaScript for your website.
+This means the content is generated once and then served as static files, making it incredibly fast.
+The key here is that the site itself has no dynamic server-side code to handle authentication on its own.

+2. Cloudflare Workers

+Cloudflare Workers act as a serverless function layer that runs on Cloudflare's global network.
+You'd use a Worker to act as a **middleware** or a "proxy" in front of your static site.
+The Worker would check for a user's login status before serving the content.

+* When a user tries to access a protected page, the request first hits the Cloudflare Worker.
+* The Worker checks for a valid **authentication token**.
+* If the token is valid, the Worker allows the request to pass through and serves the static page.
+* If the token is missing or invalid, the Worker intercepts the request and redirects the user to a login page.

+3. PocketBase
+PocketBase is a backend service that provides a database and, crucially for this use case, built-in **authentication management**.
+It handles the user accounts, passwords, and the authentication process.
+It would act as the identity provider.

+* When a user logs in on your site (likely via a form), the Cloudflare Worker sends their credentials to PocketBase.
+* PocketBase validates the credentials and, upon success, issues a **JWT (JSON Web Token)**.
+* The Cloudflare Worker then receives this token and stores it in the user's browser, likely in a cookie or local storage, for future requests.

+**The Authentication Flow**

+The authentication flow for this setup is essentially an **OIDC-like process** driven by a custom implementation:

+1. A user navigates to `example.com/protected-page`.
+2. The Cloudflare Worker intercepts the request and checks for an authentication token.
+There isn't one yet.
+3. The Worker redirects the user to `example.com/login`.
+4. The user enters their credentials, which are sent via JavaScript to the PocketBase API.
+5. PocketBase validates the credentials and returns a JSON Web Token.
+6. The browser stores this token (e.g., in a secure cookie).
+7. The user is redirected back to `example.com/protected-page`.
+8. This time, the request includes the authentication token.
+9. The Cloudflare Worker validates the token against PocketBase's public key (to ensure it's authentic and not expired).
+10. Since the token is valid, the Worker serves the pre-rendered static page.

+In this scenario, you're building a system that replicates the core functionality of OIDC—authenticating a user and issuing a token that proves their identity—without relying on a full-blown, off-the-shelf OIDC provider.

+{{< /details >}}

 #### Bearer vs JWT

 A **bearer token** is a cryptic string of characters that grants access to the "bearer" -whoever possesses it.